 And I was left absolutely dumbstruck.

+I've re-read the post now probably 10 times, and I still have no idea what they are talking about.
 It's full of "could" "maybe" "potentially" language, and seems more like a question to the community rather than an announcement of any sorts.

 But I think this is a great example of people just going out on mind trips with little substance.